Skip to main content

 }

-instance rate limiting quota of 100 tokens has been consumed in a 30-second window, the additional requests will all be forwarded to deepseek-instance-2
+If deepseek-instance-1 instance rate limiting quota of 100 tokens has been consumed in a 30-second window, the additional requests will all be forwarded to deepseek-instance-2, which is not rate limited.

 Apply the Same Quota to All Instances

-The following example demonstrates how you can apply the same rate limiting quota to all LLM upstream instances in ai-rate-limiting
+The following example demonstrates how you can apply the same rate limiting quota to all LLM upstream instances in ai-rate-limiting.

 For demonstration and easier differentiation, you will be configuring one OpenAI instance and one DeepSeek instance as the upstream LLM services.